 Office of Governor Markell of Delaware

 Driving Continuous Improvement of Public EducationDelaware has been at the forefront of education reform in America since adoption of its 2015 agenda and was one of only two states to receive the first Race to the Top grants for innovation.
 The state has brought together the public and private sectors to share ideas and determine the best course forward.
 Meeting state targets and sustaining continuous improvement requires the identification and pursuit of opportunities for improvement, while creating and implementing innovative ideas.
-Laurel is leading two strategic projects that focus on public-private partnerships; Directing the Science, Technology, Engineering and Math Council, and leading the public schools promotion effort, an initiative to communicate both the unique strengths of individual public schools and the overall forward momentum of Delaware's public educational system.
-Laurel Lichty, works alongside the Department of Education and the Delaware STEM Council to advise the leadership on strategic planning.
-Ms. Lichty’s role is to strength the infrastructure of the STEM Council and deepen the collaboration between PK-12 education, higher education and the business community.
-She has been working with Council members to develop and implement systems and routines, identify best practices and ensure successful completion of major STEM initiatives.
+Laurel worked in Office of Governor Markell of Delaware, where she built the infrastructure to ensure that the Science, Technology, Engineering and Math (STEM) education reached every student in the state.
+She worked on developing and implementing systems and routines to ensure successful completion of major STEM initiatives.
+She identified effective STEM practices nationally/internationally for potential replication in Delaware.
+Laurel promoted partnerships between PK-12 education, higher education and the business community to drive progress on STEM initiatives.

 "In a shifting global economy, the future competiveness of the U.S depends on preparing the next generation of innovators, engineers, problem-solvers and strategic thinkers.
 One of the first two states to receive Race to the Top funding, Delaware is committed to preparing young Americans for future global success.
 Leadership and investment in private and public sector cooperation, data-driven decision-making, and commitment to science, technology, engineering and math excellence provide the promise that Delaware will be an effective incubator for the future of American education."